-To give you an idea of what the other Matrix models are all about, the entry level, foldable TF30 has a smaller deck, 20" x 55", a less powerful motor and a lower max weight capacity of 350 lbs.
+To give you an idea of what the other Matrix models are all about, the entry level T30 and TF30 have a smaller deck, 20" x 55", a less powerful motor and a lower max weight capacity of 350 lbs.

 The TF50 and its non-folding brother, the T50, give you a larger deck, 20" x 60", and a max weight of 400 lbs. just like the Matrix T75 treadmill.